1. Lewis first met Clark after being court-martialed by the Army.

 On the suggestions of U.S. Army General James Wilkinson—a Spanish spy—the governor of New Mexico dispatched four different groups of Spanish soldiers and Comanche Indians to intercept the explorers and bring them back in chains.
 Luckily for Lewis and Clark, the hostile search parties failed to locate them in the vastness of the frontier.

-Along with more than two-dozen enlisted men and officers, the Corps of Discovery also included Clark’s personal slave, York.
+Along with more than two-dozen enlisted men and officers, the Corps of Discovery also included Clark’s personal enslaved man, York.
 The tall manservant was a hit with frontier tribes, many of whom had never seen a person with dark skin.
 The Arikara people of North Dakota even referred to York as “Big Medicine” and speculated that he had spiritual powers.

 Though not an official member of the Corps of Discovery, York made the entire journey from St. Louis to the Pacific and back and became a valued member of the expedition for his skills as a hunter.
 When the explorers later voted on where to place their winter camp in 1805, he and the Shoshone interpreter Sacagawea were both allowed to participate.
 As historian Stephen E. Ambrose later noted, this simple show of hands may have marked the first time in American history a black man and a woman were given the vote.